 Thomas added, “Tonic has quickly established itself as a leading digital media business delivering engaging, informative and highly relevant content to audiences within a trusted health and wellbeing environment.

 “I’m looking forward to getting hands-on with one of the most vibrant media brands in the health media space.”

 Psych Up co-host, Matthew, is an international speaker, author and creative consultant to clients such as The Black Dog Institute, The Golden Door Elysia, Geelong Grammar amongst other major corporates.

 Johnstone says he’s delighted to be co-hosting the sessions and looks forward to providing practical advice to young media professionals.

-Tonic Health Media is Australia’s largest health & wellbeing network, created by Health Professionals in collaboration with Out of Home (OOH) Media Specialists.
+Tonic Health Media is Australia’s Out of Home, health & wellbeing network, created by Health Professionals in collaboration with OOH Media Specialists.